amirbitran/MCPU/readme.txt

 ARO_WEIGHT -- relative orientations of aromatic residues

-4. Compile and run
+4. Compile (if necessary) and run
-The command for code compiling (within src_mpi directory): mpicc -O3 -o fold_potential_mpi backbone.c -lm
+If it is necessary to re-compile the code, one can do so from src_mpi_umbrella directory by simply typing ./compile (which runs the commands  gcc -c rng.c and mpicc -O3 -o fold_potential_mpi backbone.c -lm rng.o)

 To run:
 mpiexec -n <# of procs> ./fold_potential_mpi cfg
 	where each processor runs a simulation at a different temperature (32 temperatures were used in ref.
 [2] for DHFR unfolding)